curious-inc/falafel-tame/readme.markdown

 ## custom keyword

-### *This feature is currently broken with the new parser.
-I tried to fix it but the version of esprima that falafel uses is a patched version, of a development version.
-We're using version 2.0-dev, and we'll get it stable as soon as we can.
-If someone wants to fix this issue, that'd be great.*
+### *The "blocks" version of this feature is currently broken with the new parser. upstream uses a very old verison of esprima, so I can't just bring over the patches.
+I did fix it so that it works as described below.*

 Creating custom keywords is super simple!